 4. New Work please: Each piece of art will be limited to one showing at the Harlow Gallery; gallery visitors look forward to seeing new work.
 Please don’t submit work that has already been in a show at the Harlow.
 All work must have been completed within the last three years.

-6. Bin Work – During members’ shows, current members may submit up to 2 pieces of original 2 dimensional work (no reproductions including giclee prints) .
-Work should be shrink wrapped or bagged in Mylar bags, and no larger than 18 x 24.
+6. Bin Work – During members’ shows, current members may submit up to 2 pieces of original 2 dimensional work (no reproductions including giclee prints) or unframed canvases or panels not to exceed 2″ deep.
+Works on paper should be matted and shrink wrapped or bagged in Mylar bags, and no larger than 18 x 24.
 Pieces should be labeled on the back with the following information: artist’s name, title, media and price (price includes Harlow 35% commission).
 Unsold work must be picked up at the same time as the work in the show.